hnaseem1/Rename_Python_Script/README.md

 # Rename_Python_Script

-I small script I made to organise my directories, feel free to use it if you have plenty of files and you want to rename and sort them out all together, its very easy to use!
+its is a python script I made to organise files in my directories, feel free to use it if you have plenty of files and you want to rename and sort them out all together, its very easy to use!